 Here are some things to prepare before you even get into the car:

 (Photo Credit: Wikimedia Commons)

 Before you rush off to make the appeal, look at the ticket and find out which organization gave you the fine.
 Fines don't just come from LTA—you can be fined by HDB or Town Council as well.
 You don't want to waste your time appealing to the wrong organization, since they can't waive fines that aren't given by them.
 Most parking tickets will have a website or email for you to send your appeal, so look out for that.
-The organization that your fine comes from might also affect whether or not you choose to appeal in the end.
+The organization that issued the fine might also affect whether or not you choose to appeal in the end.
 For example, it is said that HDB is much more flexible about accepting appeals, whereas most LTA appeals fail.

 Take Photo Evidence

 This applies if you believe you have been wrongly fined, or if you had an emergency that caused you to break parking laws.
 When you return to your car and see the parking ticket, stay calm and try to take some photos to prove your situation.
 It can really help your case, and for LTA appeals, it is a must to have some kind of documentary evidence.
 Make sure to take clear photos—you want to make it as easy as possible for your appeal reviewer to see what you're talking about.